Tolowa: History

-The name "Tolowa" is derived from Taa-laa-welh (Taa-laa-wa), an Algic name given to them by the Yurok (Klamath River People) (meaning "people of Lake Earl").

-Their autonym is Hush, Xus or Xvsh, meaning "person" or "human being".
+The name Tolowa is derived from Taa-laa-welh, an Algic name given to them by the Yurok (Klamath River People) (meaning 'people of Lake Earl').
+The autonym is Hush, also spelled Xus or Xvsh, meaning 'person' or 'human being'.

-The neighboring Karuk called them Yuh'ára, or Yurúkvaarar ("Indian from downriver") and used this Karuk name also for the Yurok, and the Tolowa territory Yuh'aráriik / Yuh'ararih (″Place of the Downriver Indians″).
-Today the Karuk use also the term Imtípaheenshas (from Imtipahéeniik - ″Tolowa Indian place, i.e. Crescent City, California″).
+The neighboring Karuk called them Yuhʼára, or Yurúkvaarar ('Indian from downriver') and used this Karuk name also for the Yurok, and the Tolowa territory Yuhʼaráriik or Yuhʼararih ('Place of the Downriver Indians').
+Today the Karuk use also the term Imtípaheenshas, derived from Imtipahéeniik (lit.
+'Tolowa Indian place'; i.e., Crescent City, California).